0

 Key findings

-Hormonal and physiological effects
+Hormonal changes and perimenopause

 Safety and tolerability

-You can view the full study, here: https://jbiochemtech.com/article/transdermal-estra...
+You can view the full study here: https://jbiochemtech.com/article/transdermal-estra...